Glace Plombières – A French classic

 The rest was, as they say, history.
 But even if the imperial dinner-story might just be a good story, the special tradition alive to this very day in France can at least be traced back to 1882.
-That year, a local confectioner, monsieur Philippe, was credited with the innovation of macerating the candied fruit in kirsch of high quality before adding them to the ice cream – a measure that since then became the new standard.
+That year, a local confectioner, monsieur Philippe, was credited with the innovation of macerating the candied fruit in kirsch (another regional specialty, by the way!) before adding them to the ice cream – a measure that since then became the new standard.

 Generations of local chefs in Plombières-les-Bains have perpetuated the production by following the original recipe.
 Luckily for us, however, this recipe is not a well-kept secret.
 The guardian of the tradition at the time when this post first was written, monsieur Michel Bilger, owner of the since-then closed hotel-restaurant La Fontaine Stanislas in Plombières-les-Bains, had kindly shared the classic recipe at occasions.